techidaily/site-ios-pokemon-go/source/_posts/what-legendaries-are-in-pokemon-platinum-on-apple-iphone-8-drfone-by-drfone-virtual-ios.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
+<li><a href="https://facebook-video-footage.techidaily.com/new-edu-core-definitive-learning-channels-online-for-2024/"><u>[New] Edu-Core Definitive Learning Channels Online for 2024</u></a></li>
+<li><a href="https://some-skills.techidaily.com/new-the-art-of-adjustment-elevating-your-photography/"><u>[New] The Art of Adjustment Elevating Your Photography</u></a></li>
+<li><a href="https://article-helps.techidaily.com/updated-2024-approved-exclusive-roundup-the-top-5-iphone-compatible-podcasts/"><u>[Updated] 2024 Approved Exclusive Roundup The Top 5 iPhone-Compatible Podcasts</u></a></li>
+<li><a href="https://visual-screen-recording.techidaily.com/updated-in-2024-tech-tips-streamlining-your-overwatch-video-recordings/"><u>[Updated] In 2024, Tech Tips Streamlining Your Overwatch Video Recordings</u></a></li>
+<li><a href="https://vimeo-videos.techidaily.com/updated-the-ultimate-guide-to-slicing-and-dicing-vimeo-videos-online-for-2024/"><u>[Updated] The Ultimate Guide to Slicing and Dicing Vimeo Videos Online for 2024</u></a></li>
+<li><a href="https://location-social.techidaily.com/4-feasible-ways-to-fake-location-on-facebook-for-your-tecno-phantom-v-flip-drfone-by-drfone-virtual-android/"><u>4 Feasible Ways to Fake Location on Facebook For your Tecno Phantom V Flip | Dr.fone</u></a></li>
-<li><a href="https://location-social.techidaily.com/3-things-you-must-know-about-fake-snapchat-location-on-oppo-a56s-5g-drfone-by-drfone-virtual-android/"><u>3 Things You Must Know about Fake Snapchat Location On Oppo A56s 5G | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/all-you-need-to-know-about-mega-greninja-for-apple-iphone-12-mini-drfone-by-drfone-virtual-ios/"><u>All You Need To Know About Mega Greninja For Apple iPhone 12 mini | Dr.fone</u></a></li>
-<li><a href="https://tech-savvy.techidaily.com/choosing-the-ultimate-timepiece-comparing-google-pixel-watch-gen-3-vs-apple-watch-series-9-find-your-perfect-fit/"><u>Choosing the Ultimate Timepiece: Comparing Google Pixel Watch Gen 3 Vs. Apple Watch Series 9 - Find Your Perfect Fit</u></a></li>
-<li><a href="https://tech-recovery.techidaily.com/comprehensive-guide-resolving-ntdlldll-errors-in-windows-os-windows-1087/"><u>Comprehensive Guide: Resolving ntdll.dll Errors in Windows OS (Windows 10/8/7)</u></a></li>
+<li><a href="https://program-issues.techidaily.com/battle-tested-cod-mw-online-all-known-problems-solved/"><u>Battle-Tested COD: MW Online - All Known Problems Solved</u></a></li>
+<li><a href="https://some-techniques.techidaily.com/expert-techniques-for-iphones-in-virtual-reality-for-2024/"><u>Expert Techniques for iPhones in Virtual Reality for 2024</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/how-does-the-stardust-trade-cost-in-pokemon-go-on-apple-iphone-6-plus-drfone-by-drfone-virtual-ios/"><u>How does the stardust trade cost In pokemon go On Apple iPhone 6 Plus? | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/how-can-i-catch-the-regional-pokemon-without-traveling-on-apple-iphone-14-drfone-by-drfone-virtual-ios/"><u>How Can I Catch the Regional Pokémon without Traveling On Apple iPhone 14 | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-15-best-strongest-pokemon-to-use-in-pokemon-go-pvp-leagues-for-apple-iphone-se-drfone-by-drfone-virtual-ios/"><u>In 2024, 15 Best Strongest Pokémon To Use in Pokémon GO PvP Leagues For Apple iPhone SE | Dr.fone</u></a></li>
-<li><a href="https://techidaily.com/how-to-install-the-latest-ios-beta-version-on-apple-iphone-11-pro-max-drfone-by-drfone-ios-system-repair-ios-system-repair/"><u>How To Install the Latest iOS Beta Version on Apple iPhone 11 Pro Max? | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-catch-or-beat-sleeping-snorlax-on-pokemon-go-for-apple-iphone-6s-plus-drfone-by-drfone-virtual-ios/"><u>In 2024, Catch or Beat Sleeping Snorlax on Pokemon Go For Apple iPhone 6s Plus | Dr.fone</u></a></li>
-<li><a href="https://phone-solutions.techidaily.com/in-2024-the-best-8-vpn-hardware-devices-reviewed-on-honor-x50-drfone-by-drfone-virtual-android/"><u>In 2024, The Best 8 VPN Hardware Devices Reviewed On Honor X50 | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-how-can-i-create-my-pokemon-overworld-maps-on-apple-iphone-12-pro-drfone-by-drfone-virtual-ios/"><u>In 2024, How Can I Create My Pokemon Overworld Maps On Apple iPhone 12 Pro? | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-how-pgsharp-save-you-from-ban-while-spoofing-pokemon-go-on-apple-iphone-14-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, How PGSharp Save You from Ban While Spoofing Pokemon Go On Apple iPhone 14 Pro Max? | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-top-15-augmented-reality-games-like-pokemon-go-to-play-on-apple-iphone-12-mini-drfone-by-drfone-virtual-ios/"><u>In 2024, Top 15 Augmented Reality Games Like Pokémon GO To Play On Apple iPhone 12 mini | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-is-mega-mewtwo-the-strongest-pokemon-on-apple-iphone-xs-drfone-by-drfone-virtual-ios/"><u>In 2024, Is Mega Mewtwo The Strongest Pokémon On Apple iPhone XS? | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-where-is-the-best-place-to-catch-dratini-on-apple-iphone-12-mini-drfone-by-drfone-virtual-ios/"><u>In 2024, Where Is the Best Place to Catch Dratini On Apple iPhone 12 mini | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-pokemon-go-error-12-failed-to-detect-location-on-apple-iphone-11-pro-drfone-by-drfone-virtual-ios/"><u>In 2024, Pokemon Go Error 12 Failed to Detect Location On Apple iPhone 11 Pro? | Dr.fone</u></a></li>
+<li><a href="https://youtube-lab.techidaily.com/24-revolutionize-sharing-youtube-video-integration-with-facebook/"><u>In 2024, Revolutionize Sharing YouTube Video Integration with Facebook</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/latest-way-to-get-shiny-meltan-box-in-pokemon-go-mystery-box-on-apple-iphone-7-drfone-by-drfone-virtual-ios/"><u>Latest way to get Shiny Meltan Box in Pokémon Go Mystery Box On Apple iPhone 7 | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/latest-way-to-get-shiny-meltan-box-in-pokemon-go-mystery-box-on-apple-iphone-13-mini-drfone-by-drfone-virtual-ios/"><u>Latest way to get Shiny Meltan Box in Pokémon Go Mystery Box On Apple iPhone 13 mini | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/list-of-pokemon-go-joysticks-on-apple-iphone-13-pro-drfone-by-drfone-virtual-ios/"><u>List of Pokémon Go Joysticks On Apple iPhone 13 Pro | Dr.fone</u></a></li>
-<li><a href="https://sim-unlock.techidaily.com/top-10-zte-axon-40-lite-android-sim-unlock-apk-by-drfone-android/"><u>Top 10 ZTE Axon 40 Lite Android SIM Unlock APK</u></a></li>
-<li><a href="https://technical-tips.techidaily.com/unbelievable-secrets-behind-the-top-10-most-popular-emojis/"><u>Unbelievable Secrets Behind the Top 10 Most Popular Emojis</u></a></li>
+<li><a href="https://youtube-video-recordings.techidaily.com/top-edits-made-easy-a-newbies-guide-to-video-trimming-and-enhancing/"><u>Top Edits Made Easy A Newbie's Guide to Video Trimming & Enhancing</u></a></li>
 </ul></div>